Pregnancy is a physically challenging period for women.

 Back pain – As a result of the growth of the abdomen and the change in the posture of the body, the spine continues forward and curves because of the weight of the belly, which affects the entire back area and there are more painful pressure points along the spine that needs extra support during sleep.

-Frequent urination – Due to excessive pressure on the bladder, it is necessary to get up at more often.
+Frequent urination – Due to excessive pressure on the bladder, it is necessary to get up at night more often.

 Blocked air passages – As a result of weight gain and the expansion of the body and blood vessels, the pressure is also created in the respiratory passages in the nose that swell – so many women receive complaints from the partners about snoring in pregnancy, when they never snore.
 Do not worry; it’s a passing phenomenon.